-You get to fly in to a world-renowned city and see very little of it; you spend all day in the office and are so tired at the end that you just want to crawl into your bed.
-Generally, I am on the 6 am flight out from Adelaide, which means getting up before 4 am.
-By the time 3pm rolls around, I’m in need of my third strong coffee, having sat through training or meetings all day.
+You fly in to a world-renowned city and see very little of it; you spend all day in the office, and by the end of they day you are so tired that you just want to crawl into bed.
+Generally when I make these quick trips, I am on the 6 am flight out from Adelaide which means getting up before 4 am.
+By the time 3 pm rolls around, I’m in need of my third strong coffee, having sat through fairly boring training or meetings all day.

 The Sydney CBD has lots of rolling hills and is an interesting mix of older colonial buildings and new high rises.

-On this trip, we met a few colleagues after work for drinks and dinner at World Square.
+On this trip, I met a few colleagues after work for drinks and dinner at World Square.
 It’s a partially open shopping and dining precinct that, with a few hotels around it.
-Everything in Sydney seems busy after living in Adelaide, but that can be a bit exciting too.
-The dining and shopping were certainly open later than it would be in Adelaide, which was a welcome change.
-I don’t think we sat down to dinner until 8pm; most things are starting to shut up at that time on a Wednesday night in Adelaide.
+Everything in Sydney seems really busy after living in Adelaide; however, the dining and shopping were certainly open later than it would be in Adelaide, which was a welcome change.
+I don’t think we sat down to dinner until 8 pm; most things are starting to shut up at that time on a Wednesday night in Adelaide.
 We got a beer and starters at The Bavarian in the middle of World Square on Level 1.
-The beer was alright, and the starters went perfectly, and were also quite tasty.
+The beer was alright and the starters went perfectly and were quite tasty.

 For dinner we went around the corner to a Thai place.
-The music was a bit loud for chatting – or maybe I’m just getting old.
-Also, the dishes were HUGE – definitely plan on sharing.
-Apparently, the restaurant is also a chain.
+The music was a bit loud for chatting (or maybe I’m just getting old).
+The dishes were HUGE – definitely a place to plan on sharing.

 We walked through Hyde Park to get back to the hotel.
-The nice thing about Hyde Park is it seems to be at the top of a hill, so when you get there you have a good view and idea where you are in the area, but also the rest of the walk between the hotel and work was downhill.
+The nice thing about Hyde Park is it is at the top of a hill so when you get there you have a good view of the city and idea where you are in the area, but also the rest of the walk to the hotel was downhill.
+Sydney is really hilly.

 All in all, it was a decent trip.
 It’s always nice to get away and do something different from the normal day-to-day – and I get to do a bit of travelling (or feel like I am).